VincentVanCode101/craft-deprecated/README.md

 - **Allowed Build Tools and Frameworks**:
   - **Maven**:
-    - `default`: Create a Java projects without any specific any dependencies will setup a plain java project with maven as the build tool. ([Documentation](./docs/java-maven-default.md))
+    - `default`: Create a Java projects without any specific dependencies will setup a plain java project with maven as the build tool. ([Documentation](./docs/java-maven-default.md))

     **Example**:
    Create a new Java project using Maven: